Targeted Attack Improves Protection against Unauthorized Diffusion Customization: Introduction

 \section{Introduction}

-Latent Diffusion Model (LDM)~\citep{rombach2022high,podell2023sdxl} has achieved state-of-the-art performance in image synthesis.
-LDM steps Gaussian noise to examples gradually with the score function predicted by the model.
-Combining the sampling architecture of Denoising Diffusion Models (DDMs)~\citep{sohl2015deep,song2019generative,ho2020denoising,song2020score} and the latent representation space built by VQGAN~\citep{esser2021taming}, LDM is able to generate high-resolution images guided by text.
-A significant breakthrough of LDM is its few-shot generation, to generate images with certain contents by finetuning on several samples~\citep{meng2021sdedit,gal2022image,ruiz2023dreambooth,ye2023ip}.
-This yet raises the copyright and ethical concerns~\citep{fan2023trustworthiness,chen2023pathway,wang2023security}, while malicious ones may make profits from copying unauthorized artworks with few-shot generation pipelines of LDM.
+Diffusion Models~\citep{sohl2015deep,song2019generative,ho2020denoising,song2020score,rombach2022high} has achieved state-of-the-art performance in image synthesis.
+One distinct advantage of diffusion models is the capability of controlling and customizing the image generation via reference images~\citep{meng2021sdedit}, text description~\citep{saharia2022photorealistic}, sketches~\citep{zhang2023adding}, styles~\citep{ruiz2023dreambooth,zhang2023inversion}, and identities~\citep{ye2023ip,wang2024instantid}.
+However, this power is a double-edged sword, for it also makes possible the unauthorized diffusion customization, where malicious individuals seek interests from customizing diffusion models based on unauthorized images, e.g. copyright photos.
+This has long been a public concern that draws attention from the whole society~\citep{fan2023trustworthiness,chen2023pathway,wang2023security}.
+Countermeasures are needed to protect private images from being arbitrarily used for unauthorized diffusion customization.

-Recognizing the need, adversarial attacks on LDM were born as countermeasures~\citep{salman2023raising,liang2023adversarial,shan2023glaze,van2023anti,shan2023prompt}.
-These attacks add tiny perturbations to images and transfer them to adversarial examples.
-LDM finetuned on these adversarial examples produces sampled images with chaotic patterns, which makes the images unusable.
-This prevents unauthorized copying of the images.
-Applications based on these adversarial attacks~\citep{shan2023glaze,liang2023mist,shan2023prompt} safeguard personal images from being used in LDM-empowered few-shot generation.
+Recognizing the need, researchers developed protections based on adversarial attacks on diffusion models~\citep{salman2023raising,liang2023adversarial,shan2023glaze,van2023anti,shan2023prompt}.
+These protections add tiny adversarial perturbations to images.
+Diffusion models customized on these perturbed images will be poisoned, and the generated images will suffer a degradation in quality.
+This makes unauthorized customization fail in producing usable images, thus penalizing such attempts.
+Applications based on these protections~\citep{shan2023glaze,liang2023mist,shan2023prompt} have safeguarded private images in practice.

-In this paper, we reveal the dynamics of adversarial attacks on LDM.
-As demonstrated in Figure~\ref{fig:mechanism}, adversarial examples for LDM add an extra error term to the predicted score function of adversarial examples.
-This extra error is mitigated in the LDM finetuned on adversarial examples by a learned \textit{reverse bias}.
-Here, \textit{reverse bias} means the bias has a reverse direction to the error.
-Both extra errors and reverse biases do not contain useful semantics.
-Affected by reverse biases, LDM includes a sampling bias, accumulating considerable errors on the sample.

-We exploit this dynamics to improve adversarial attacks on LDM.
-We find that by making extra errors for different adversarial consistent with one single pattern, the sampling bias also shares this pattern.
-This allows us to specify and optimize the pattern of the sampling bias.
-We denote this method by \textbf{A}ttacking with \textbf{C}onsistent score-function \textbf{E}rrors (\textbf{ACE}).
-We then propose a desirable pattern for ACE.
-Combining two improvements, ACE outperforms existing adversarial attacks on LDM in countering finetuning-based few-shot generation.